Mayflower, Arkansas: History

 Like most of Arkansas, the land was heavily wooded and was therefore logged extensively until the turn of the twentieth century.
-Cotton plantations existed during the American Civil War owing to the river bottom’s fertile soil.
+Cotton plantations existed during the American Civil War owing to the river bottom's fertile soil.
 This would later give way to sharecroppers and modern farming.
 This presents the largest source of the local economy today, although some small businesses exist in the town.

-The 2013 Mayflower oil spill occurred on March 29, 2013, when an Exxon Mobil pipeline carrying heavy crude oil ruptured near Mayflower, spilling thousands of barrels of oil.
+The 2013 Mayflower oil spill occurred on March 29, 2013, when an ExxonMobil pipeline carrying heavy crude oil ruptured near Mayflower, spilling thousands of barrels of oil.
 This caused the evacuation of 22 homes as well as extensive damage to other local properties and the local ecosystem.

 2014 tornado

 Mayflower was hit by a violent EF4 tornado before 8:00 p.m. on April 27, 2014.